mahafuz/product-quotation-for-woocommerce/README.txt

 == Description ==

-**Allow your customer to add products to Quotation Cart and ask for price or any information regarding the order by submitting a Quotation form.**
+**🔥🔥 Allow your customer to add products to Quotation Cart and ask for price or any information regarding the order by submitting a Quotation form. 🔥🔥**

 Get quotations on specific products by adding a quote button for each product and allow users to add products on a Quotation Cart as they like and submit the quotation form by filling up with their questions.
 You can also hide the quotation button from the single product page or the shop page.